 HOW TO LIBERALIZE DATA ACCESS TO EMPOWER DATA USERS

-In this year’s survey, ‘data access’ is now considered the most relevant initiative to positively influence data culture while ‘data strategy’ took first place from ‘data access’ as the most commonly implemented initiative.
-This confirms that the opening statement has reached the top of organizations and that the consideration and development of a data culture should be anchored in the data strategy.
+In this year’s survey, ‘data strategy’ was voted the most important priority in order to positively influence data culture.
+This confirms that the opening statement has reached the top and that the consideration and development of a data culture should be anchored in the data strategy.